Tips Bulletin

 Aside from the threat to your home, the presence of rats risks making your family unwell with an illness like rat-bite fever.
 It’s not always apparent when rats invade, as these rodents are nocturnal and most active overnight.
 If you see signs of a rat population, such as droppings and destruction, it’s time to start setting rat traps.

 Whether you prefer lethal traps or humane live traps, there are several alternatives to personalize your rat control to suit your budget, supplies, and morals.
-Begin trapping rats as soon as possible to limit the harm to your residence and health.
+Begin trapping rats as soon as possible to limit the harm to your residence and health, and find ways to prevent rats from eating car wires by keeping them out of your garage.

 Learn How to Use a Rat Trap

 Today’s selection of rat control products is overwhelming.
-After making your purchase and selecting your approach, your next task is figuring out how to set a rat trap.
+After making your purchase and selecting your approach, your next task is figuring out how to set a rat trap, whether you are trying to keep rats out of your car engine or your house.
 The correct methodology for setting rat traps varies depending on the rat trap you use.

 Live humane traps are easy to construct, typically reusable, and pose little risk to the user.
 Lethal traps tend to come with the possibility of injury or poisoning to the user and their pets and demand more care during placement.
-Whatever kind of trap you pick, discover how to set it up and get rat control started.
+Whatever kind of trap you pick, discover ways to get rid of rats outdoors and get rat control started.

 Rat Activity Indicators